illustration The Besançon Museum

 The missions of the Natural History Museum

-The Muséum de Besançon is first and foremost a Musée de France: responsible for conserving over a million specimen collections, it contributes to research, the dissemination of knowledge and the promotion of the scientific and natural heritage it is responsible for, in order to pass it on to future generations.
-Today, its ancient collections feed databases that help us better understand the evolution of geodiversity and animal and plant biodiversity.
+The Besançon Museum is first and foremost a Museum of France: responsible for preserving more than a million specimens in its collections, it participates in research, the dissemination of knowledge, and the promotion of the scientific and natural heritage under its care, with a view to passing it on to future generations.
+Its ancient collections now feed into databases that provide a better understanding of the evolution of geodiversity and animal and plant biodiversity.

-Finally, it is an atypical establishment, both in terms of its close historical links with the Université de Franche-Comté, and in terms of the wide range of fields it covers (botany, geology, paleontology, entomology, osteology, history of science and science education, etc.).
+Finally, it is an atypical institution, both because of its close historical ties to the University of Franche-Comté and because of the wide variety of fields it covers (botany, geology, paleontology, entomology, osteology, history of science and science education, etc.).

-• Conservation, study and research, in close collaboration with teachers, researchers and volunteers (who are actively involved, for example, in the preservation and dissemination of our heritage herbariums);
+• Conservation, study, and research, in close collaboration with teachers, researchers, and volunteers (who actively participate in the preservation and study of its heritage herbariums, for example);

-• Enhancing the value of its collections: although the Museum currently exhibits only a tiny proportion of its collections, sometimes because of their fragility, their dissemination is encouraged by digital projects (such as the RéColNat portal).
-The Museum regularly contributes to projects with scientific and cultural establishments in Burgundy-Franche-Comté and the Jura Arc;
+• Promoting its collections: although the Museum currently exhibits only a tiny fraction of its collections, sometimes due to their fragility, their dissemination is facilitated by digital projects (such as the RéColNat portal).
+It regularly contributes to projects with scientific and cultural institutions in Bourgogne-Franche-Comté and the Jura Arc region.

-• Popularizing science and raising visitors' awareness of the need to respect the environment and preserve biodiversity: as a gateway to understanding life and its evolution, its mediators work daily in close collaboration with institutions (national education, museums, etc.) and associations (environmental education and sustainable development network).
+• Popularizing science and raising visitor awareness about environmental protection and biodiversity conservation: as a gateway to understanding living organisms and their evolution, its mediators work closely with institutions (the French Ministry of Education, museums, etc.) and associations (environmental and sustainable development education networks) on a daily basis.